1,000+ Opportunities

 m. to 6 p. m.

-Based on current listing details, eligibility includes: Florida-based nonprofit organizations with 501(c)(3) status.
+According to the current listing, eligibility includes: Florida-based nonprofit organizations with 501(c)(3) status.
 Applicants should have the capacity to track and report on the grant's effectiveness.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.